NavyaG-lab/Tech-writer/infrastructure/mergulho.md

 ## Design

 Mergulho is currently in a POC phase.
-This means that a basic set of [Metrics](# Metrics) is available and there is a small API to run these metrics on a single column of interest or an entire dataset.
+This means that a basic set of [Metrics](#metrics) is available and there is a small API to run these metrics on a single column of interest or an entire dataset.

 ### Metrics

+Mergulho defines a set of [metrics](https://github.com/nubank/common-etl/blob/master/src/main/scala/mergulho/Metric.scala) that can currently be selected to run on our data.
+Moreover, these metrics are grouped into subsets that are sensible for certain content types of data.
+These subsets are selected by mergulho as described [below](#metric-application).
-[Metrics](https://github.com/nubank/common-etl/blob/master/src/main/scala/mergulho/Mergulho.scala#L11) are currently limited in the following ways:
+Available metrics are currently limited in the following ways:

 * There are only metrics for the most basic data types (no nested types for example)
-* Metrics only return a single value (serialized as a string)
+* Metrics only return a single value (no intervals such as an inter-quartile range)
 * Metrics are first pass metrics.
 That means that more complex metrics that involve multiple runs over the data or metrics that are based on other metrics are not implemented as of now.